 If the application has been approved, the applicant will receive an award notification letter which will serve as the grant agreement document.
 Signing the grant application and depositing or negotiating the grant award check indicates Applicant's acceptance of all grant terms and conditions.
-The Applicant further agrees to provide any additional documents that may be need in the future if a federal audit is required.
+The Applicant further agrees to provide any additional documents that may be needed in the future if a state and/or federal audit is required.
 If an audit determines that grant funds were used for an ineligible, impermissible, or disallowed purpose, the recipient acknowledges that recipient is liable to and must reimburse the County in the amount of the grant funds used for an ineligible, impermissible, or disallowed purpose.

-By signing below, I certify that the information above is true and correct, I agree to comply with the program requirements and eligibility as described in the Rise Up Washington County Grant Guidelines and Application, and I understand that if my application is approved, failure to comply with said terms and conditions will result in termination of the Grant Award letter.
+By signing below, I certify that the information above is true and correct, I agree to comply with the program requirements and eligibility as described in the above Rise Up Lodging Relief Grant Eligibility Criteria and Application, and I understand that if my application is ap-proved, failure to comply with said terms and conditions will result in termination of the Grant Award letter.

-Applicant Signature
+Applicant Signature Date

-Date

 Submit application to:

-Washington County Department of Business Development 100 W. Washington Street, Suite 1401 Hagerstown, MD 21740 Riseup@washco-md.net
+Washington County Department of Business Development 100 W. Washington Street, Suite 1401 Hagerstown, MD 21740

+riseup@washco-md.net